yassato/yassato.github.io/cv/CV_YasuhiroSato.md

 ## Teaching experience
 1. September 2021–Present.
 BIO373: Next Generation Sequencing for Evolutionary Functional Genomics, University of Zurich, Switzerland (Role: course management, co-instructor, and examiner; No. of participants = 15)
 1. May 2022.
-BIO334: Practical Bioinformatics, University of Zurich, Switzerland (Role: co-instructor; No. of participants = ca. 25)
+BIO334: Practical Bioinformatics, University of Zurich, Switzerland (Role: temporal co-instructor during a sabbatical absence of PI; No. of participants = ca. 25)
 1. April 2019–May 2019.
 External Lecturer of Basic Genetics, Faculty of Agriculture, Ryukoku University, Japan (Role: 90-min. lectures × five times for a liberal art course in Japanese; No. of participants = ca. 50)
 1. July 2018–August 2018.
 International Biology Undergraduate Summer School (BUSS) 2018, University of Zurich, Switzerland (Role: supervision of undergraduate student’s fieldwork and presentation; No. of participants = 1)
 1. July 2017–August 2017.
 BIO378: Research Practical in Evolutionary Biology and Systematics, University of Zurich, Switzerland (Role: supervision of undergraduate student’s fieldwork, data analysis, and report writing; No. of participants = 1)
 1. September 2013–January 2015.
 External Teaching Assistant of Programming Practical, Faculty of Science and Technology, Ryukoku University, Japan (Role: teaching assistant of R language; No. of participants = 5-10)

 ## Panels, boards, and reviewing activities
 1. January 2019–Present.
-Editorial board member of the Society for the Study of Species Biology (in Japanese)
+Editorial board member of the Society for the Study of Species Biology, Japan
 1. April 2020–December 2021.
 Reviewing editor of **_Journal of Evolutionary Biology_**
 1. December 2022.
 Organizing committee member of the 52nd symposium of the Study of Species Biology, Japan, <https://sites.google.com/view/sssb2020shiga>
 1. November 2016.
 Organising committee member of 5th Japan-Taiwan Ecology Workshop, Kyoto, Japan, <https://sites.google.com/site/jtecolw5th/>
-1. Total 43 peer-review activities verified by Publons, <https://publons.com/researcher/450213/yasuhiro-sato/> (Journal of Evolutionary Biology^12; Plant Species Biology^6; Rice^4; Ecological Research^3; Entomological Science^3; Plant Biology^3; Ecology^2; Ecology and Evolution^2; Biological Journal of the Linnean Society^1; Frontiers in Plant Science^2; Frontiers in Conservation Science^1; Functional Ecology^1; Plant Cell & Environment^1; Plant-Environment Interactions^1; F1000 Research^1: recorded on 13 May 2022)
+1. Total 43 peer-review activities verified by Publons, <https://publons.com/researcher/450213/yasuhiro-sato/> (Journal of Evolutionary Biology^12; Plant Species Biology^6; Rice^4; Ecological Research^3; Entomological Science^3; Plant Biology^3; Ecology^2; Ecology and Evolution^2; Biological Journal of the Linnean Society^1; Frontiers in Plant Science^2; Frontiers in Conservation Science^1; Functional Ecology^1; Plant Cell & Environment^1; Plant-Environment Interactions^1; F1000 Research^1: retrieved on 7 October 2022)

 ## Active memberships in scientific societies
 1. American Society of Naturalists (Permanent membership since October 2017)